-where they can rest on the side of the tank wall and emanate heat to the extremities of the tank basin.
-Cold section risers are available to prevent jeopardizing the structural integrity of the polypropylene tank.
+Larger containers that do not have access openings on the bottom of the tank, or polypropylene tanks with open covers often use Wattco over the side heaters (OTS).
+OTS heaters rest on the side of the tank wall and emanate heat to the extremities of the tank basin.
+Cold section risers are available.
+These prevent jeopardizing the structural integrity of the polypropylene tank.

 Horizontal elements found at the bottom of the tank use heating properties (heat rises) to heat up the chemical mixture from the bottom up.
 This efficient use of this electric heating element allows for your mixture to be thoroughly heated to your target temperature without any worries of damage to the structural integrity of your tank.

 As one of the best practical and economic products, over-the-side immersion heaters have become an important part of the chemical industry, where solutions are heated and surrounding is protected with their quality to resist corrosive elements.
 Every product has its owner specifications, dimensions, weaknesses and strengths that make it suitable for a certain kind of job.

 Most heaters are a custom design, having a thermowell and various tubular elements to control the temperature and other operations.
 They are economically feasible with mobility and flexibility.
 This makes them usable in different projects, no matter if they are constructed with stainless steel or exotic alloys.